James-Muguro/CustomerSegmentation/README.md

 Please follow the links for each library to view their respective installation guides.

-## How to Contribute
+## Contributing

-Contributions to this project are highly encouraged!
+We highly encourage contributions to this project!
 If you have ideas for improvements, new features, or bug fixes, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/improvement`).